-Alarm Cause Of Alarm Trigger Lost in Weld Start signal lost before ultrasonics ends Trigger Lost in Hold Start signal lost before Hold ends no alarm, cycle stops abruptly, terminates Afterburst Start signal lost during Afterburst no alarm, cycle stops abruptly, terminates Post Weld Seek Start signal lost during Post Weld Seek
+Alarm Cause of Alarm No alarm, cycle stops abruptly, terminates Afterburst Start signal lost during Afterburst No alarm, cycle stops abruptly, terminates Post Weld Seek Start signal lost during Post Weld Seek

-NOTICE j The Trigger Lost in Weld, or Trigger Lost in Hold alarms will result in an aborted cycle but the weld cycle counter will still be incremented.
+NOTICE 6 The Trigger Lost in Weld, or Trigger Lost in Hold alarms will result in an aborted cycle but the weld cycle counter will still be incremented.

-NOTICE 6 If the trigger is lost during Afterburst or Post Weld Seek, no alarm will result, but the balance of the cycle will still be aborted and counted.
+NOTICE f If the trigger is lost during Afterburst or Post Weld Seek, no alarm will result, but the balance of the cycle will still be aborted and counted.

-Afterburst and Post Weld Seek are available, but the start switch must be maintained through either of them.

-Although Pretrigger is shown in the menu, is not functional.

-All cutoffs and limits for an AE actuator are available, limited only by the control level of your power supply.

-Factory default for Hand Held is off.
-Cold start will not affect the setting.

-The Start Switch Closed alarm has been extended to 6 seconds for all modes.

-The PB Released output should be used to signal the PLC to release the start.
+- Afterburst and Post Weld Seek are available, but the start switch must be maintained through either of them - Although Pretrigger is shown in the menu, is not functional - All cutoffs and limits for an AE actuator are available, limited only by the control level of your power supply - Factory default for Hand Held is off.
+Cold start will not affect the setting - The Start Switch Closed alarm has been extended to 6 seconds for all modes - The PB Released output should be used to signal the PLC to release the start

+NOTICE 6 Use with AE actuator only.
+HH will not be available if an aed actuator is detected at power up or after an e-stop.

+Ext Presets

+Toggle Ext Presets On and Off, >Enter choice.